vercel/modelfusion/examples/nextjs/README.md

 ### Generate Image

+> _Create an 19th century painting image for your input._

-Go to http://localhost:3000/generate-image in your browser
+Go to http://localhost:3000/generate-image in your browser.